Scalable couplings for the random walk Metropolis algorithm: Couplings of the RWM algorithm

-As such, if the coupling does not enable the chains to contract to within $O(1)$, one can expect the average meeting time to grow (at least) exponentially with the dimension $d$.
-Furthermore, for practical purposes, the chance of coalescing the chains in one iteration is infinitesimally small in high dimension $d$ unless $\lVert X_t-Y_t\rVert^2= O(1/d)$, so the chains cannot meet unless they first contract to within such a distance. \end{remark}
+To try to make the chains meet quickly, one might be tempted to use a coupling $\bar K$ which maximizes the chance of coalescing the chains at each iteration (see \cite{oleary2021maximal} for examples).
+However, as the dimension grows, such couplings can perform increasingly poorly for the RWM algorithm.

+The issue is that the RWM proposals become increasingly local as the dimension increases, yet the same time the distance between the coupled chains grows.
+To be able to coalesce the chains, a Markovian coupling of RWM chains must first propose the same state in both chains.
+The probability of coalescing the chains in one iteration is therefore upper bounded by the volume of overlap of the proposal densities (which is analytically tractable in terms of the standard Gaussian cumulative density function $\Phi(\cdot)$, e.g. \citealp{heng2019unbiased}):

+where we finally used the Chernoff bound and that $h = \ell d^{1/2}$.
+Two independent chains will typically start $\lVert X_0-Y_0\rVert^2 = \bigO(d)$ apart, yet the chance of coalescing in one iteration is infinitesimally small unless $\lVert X_t-Y_t\rVert^2= \bigO(d^{-1})$.
+If the coupling cannot contract the chains to within, say, $\bigO(1)$ squared distance, then one can expect meeting times to grow exponentially with the dimension $d$.
+Clearly, this is in stark contrast with the $\bigO(d)$ time required for RWM chains to converge \citep{christensen2005scaling,andrieu2024explicit}.

-In high dimensions, a coupling should therefore be primarily focused on \emph{contracting} the coupled chains, as opposed to maximizing the probability of meeting at each iteration, as has also been noted in \cite{oleary2021maximal}.
-As such, in this paper our focus is on couplings which bring the chains (extremely) close together in squared distance $\lVert X_{t} - Y_{t} \rVert^2$ as $t$ increases.
-A natural quantity to optimize is therefore the one-step difference $\lVert X_{t+1} - Y_{t+1} \rVert^2 - \lVert X_{t} - Y_{t} \rVert^2$, which can be interpreted as the absolute contraction of the chains over one step, and which we can expand as
+In high dimensions, the coupling should therefore primarily focus on contracting the chains, as opposed to maximizing the probability of coalescing at each iteration.
+For the coupling to be scalable, we therefore need to design a contractive kernel $\bar K$.